The Ultimate Guide to Mountain Gorilla Trekking

 My next gorilla trekking experience, in Rwanda, was altogether different: there was so much going on it became a very busy hour for us.
 We watched twin baby gorillas playing with their mother.
 Huge adults sat munching in the bamboo above our heads.
 At one point, the whole gorilla family decided to walk through our nervous giggling group and we edged back in to the bush, as they brushed right past us.
 We even watched the Silverback having sex!
 All of this action was to the accompaniment of loud gorilla farts.

 Gorillas remain under constant watch, 365 days of the year.
 Their security and health are constantly monitored.
-The gorilla population numbers in Uganda and Rwanda have increased from near-extinction levels of 254 in the 1980s to a still ‘critically endangered’ level of an estimated 880 in 2015.
+The gorilla population numbers in Uganda, Rwanda and the DRC have increased from near-extinction levels of 254 in the 1980s to a still ‘critically endangered’ level of an estimated 880 in 2015.
+(Another census is currently underway).
 By going to trek the Mountain Gorillas, you are contributing to their survival – as long as you follow the Gorilla Trekking Rules listed in this Ultimate Guide to Mountain Gorilla Trekking.

 Are you looking for answers to any of these questions?